FrendaWinter/Operating-System-Concepts/README.md

 - Real-Time Embedded Systems

 Virtualization: Virtualization is a technology that allows operating systems to run as applications within other operating systems.

+- `Public cloud` —a cloud available via the Internet to anyone willing to pay for the services
+- `Private cloud` —a cloud run by a company for that company’s own use
+- `Hybrid cloud` —a cloud that includes both public and private cloud components
+- Software as a service (`SaaS`)—one or more applications (such as word processors or spreadsheets) available via the Internet
+- Platform as a service (`PaaS`)—a software stack ready for application use via the Internet (for example, a database server)
+- Infrastructure as a service (`IaaS`)—servers or storage available over the Internet (for example, storage available for making backup copies of production data)